 In addition, DuraGrade Concrete is available in 19 various colors plus clear.
 It is U.V. stable, which means that it will not get a yellow tint (amber) if exposed to sunlight.
 It has a glossy finish that stands alone brilliantly by itself or you can opt for color flakes and a coat or two of DuraGrade Concrete in clear.
 This will lock in the color flakes and add build.

 Most importantly to the DIY consumer, however, is that DuraGrade Concrete does not require acid etching or grinding for most concrete surfaces and does not require a primer coat.
 It is also low in VOC’s.
 This means no strong smell and it can be shipped to all 50 states.

 This is a huge benefit for those interested in a true high performance garage floor coating.
 The biggest anxiety that prevents people from applying their own coating in the first place is the etching or grinding of the concrete surface that is required.

 To be clear, DuraGrade Concrete can be applied to concrete that has not been previously sealed, power troweled, or troweled extremely smooth.
 Most garage floors will not have this issue.
-However, if you do have any of these conditions, then an acid etch, heavy sanding, or grinding will be necessary.
+However, if you do have any of these conditions, Rust Bullet recommends heavy sanding of the concrete surface.

-Expect a coverage rate of approximately 300ft² per gallon.
+The expected coverage rate is approximately 300ft² per gallon.
 Keep in mind that this rate is dependent on the porosity of your concrete surface.
 The required two coats should provide a total thickness of up to 8 mils once cured.
 In addition, if you are concerned about wet grip in your garage then an anti-slip media should be applied to the final coat.